Dedicated to the Success of Our Clients

 Each parent is legally obligated to provide their children with sufficient financial support to ensure their basic needs are met.
 This obligation continues until the child reaches the age of 18 in OH, regardless of the parents’ marital status.
 Generally, non-residential parents owe child support payments to the residential parent after a divorce.

-Divorced parents—or parents who are otherwise unmarried and separated residing in Medina, OH—must are expected to diligently adhere to the terms set out in their child custody and support orders, or else face significant legal consequences.
+Divorced parents—or parents who are otherwise unmarried, have adopted, or and separately reside in Medina, OH—are expected to diligently adhere to the terms set out in their child custody and support orders, or else face significant legal consequences.
 To ensure your rights as a parent are in good hands, reach out to Erb Legal LLC for comprehensive legal representation.